Family support: An important success factor

 - Discuss why the study is required.
 Successful study is a joint commitment.
-What are the benefits for the student, the family unit?
+What are the benefits for both you and the family unit?

-- Discuss how many hours of study are involved: for reading, for audioconferences, for residential schools, for assignments & revision.
+- Discuss how many hours of study are involved: for reading, for audioconferences, for residential schools, for assignments and revision.
 Is the time involved realistic?
-How will the things normally done by the student in this time be achieved?
-Think in terms of chores & child care, sports, socialising, wider family & community commitments.
-Negotiate at the start what is study time and what is family time; but be prepared to be flexible.
+How will you manage your time?
+Think in terms of chores and childcare, sports, socialising, wider family and community commitments.
+Negotiate at the start what is study time and what is family time; but be prepared to be flexible

-- What help will the student need for successful study?
-Think in terms of a warm place to study, quiet time for scheduled audio conferences, and additional assistance at assignment or exam time.
+- What help will you need for successful study?
+Think in terms of a warm place to study, quiet time for scheduled audio conferences, and additional assistance at assignment or exam time

 - Organise a celebration at the end of it all.
 Partners deserve a reward too!

-- Practical support such as: taking on child care & household tasks, checking assignments and keeping children occupied during audioconferences.
+- Practical support from family members helps such as: taking on child care and household tasks, checking assignments and keeping children occupied during audioconferences

-- Emotional support: encouragement, showing an interest, reminding students why they are studying when things get tough (especially that vital first assignment), helping keep things in perspective (for example if your student receives a low grade for an assignment), recognition of the hurdles they face and celebration of minor successes along the way.
-Remind them to seek help from their tutor if this is what is needed.
+- Seeking emotional support from family members such as encouragement, showing an interest, reminding you why you are studying when things get tough (especially that vital first assignment), helping keep things in perspective (for example a low grade for an assignment), recognition of the hurdles you face and celebration of minor successes along the way.
+Remember to seek help from your tutor if this is what is needed

-- Giving your partner time & space: time to study, relief from minor daily stresses, perhaps putting their needs first for this period of time.
+- Having your partner provide time and space: time to study, relief from minor daily stresses, perhaps putting your needs first for this period of time.

 “He helped me keep going when I was ready to give up” (student about her husband)

-"We are in this together...my husband cooks, cleans and does the laundry...and my 16 year old son helps with statistical analyses and Excel graphs" (wife about husband and children)
+“We are in this together...my husband cooks, cleans and does the laundry...and my 16 year old son helps with statistical analyses and Excel graphs” (wife about husband and children)2